 Try Hockey For Free Day will be Saturday, November 4th as part of Come Play Hockey Month.
 This program, designed to provide youth hockey associations a national platform to introduce new kids to the sport, is a joint effort between USA Hockey, the National Hockey League and NHL member clubs.

 Over 500 locations will host a try hockey for free clinic for kids between the ages of 4 to 9.
 With youth sports wrapping up, this event provides local associations the perfect opportunity to introduce new families to youth hockey.

 November is an ideal time to bring families into your rink that may not have previously considered youth hockey and are completing their fall sports.

-"Volunteers across the country deserve a ton of credit.
-Their energy and passion made it a great introduction to the sport.
+"It's great to see all the smiling faces as children learn new skills and their parents watch them experience something they can enjoy for a lifetime," said Pat Kelleher, USA Hockey's assistant executive director of development.
+"Volunteers nationwide deserve a ton of credit.
+Their energy and passion made it a great introduction to the sport and a memorable day for the participants and their parents.
 We're also grateful for the support from the NHL and its member clubs."

-NOTE: Now in their sixth season, USA Hockey's national Try Hockey For Free Days have introduced more than 100,000 children to the sport ...
+NOTES: Now in their seventh season, USA Hockey's national Try Hockey For Free Days have introduced nearly 130,000 children to the sport ...
 Try Hockey For Free Day in November is part of Come Play Hockey Month, a component of the NHL's Hockey is for Everyone™ (HIFE) program, which provides children of all backgrounds the opportunity to play hockey ...
-Join the conversation on social media using hashtag #TryHockey.
+Join the conversation and post photos and videos on social media using the hashtag #TryHockey